 JSTOR exposes secondary school students to peer-reviewed scholarly research for the first time.
 It also helps teachers enrich their classrooms with key scholarly literature across more than 50 disciplines.

 Archival Journal Collections

-JSTOR’s Secondary Schools Collection includes all Arts & Sciences Collections on JSTOR, the Life Sciences Collection, as well as our four primary source collections.
+JSTOR’s Secondary Schools Collection includes all Arts & Sciences Collections, the Life Sciences, Ecology & Botany II, and Business IV Collections, as well as our four primary source collections.
 The package is offered with significant cost savings for secondary schools, encompassing nearly every archival journal on JSTOR.
 Secondary schools may also provide access to the Ireland Collection, the Jewish Studies Collection, and the Hebrew Journals Collection for separate sets of fees.

 Gives Your Students the Skills They Need

 Research Basics is a free, self-paced set of modules from JSTOR that helps high school students learn how to research.
 The program is still in beta; our aim is to support librarians and teachers tackling the complex task of teaching teens how to conduct scholarly research as they prepare for college.

 Have feedback?
 Send it to us at firstname.lastname@example.org.

 Many secondary schools choose to subscribe to current journal titles, in addition to their package of archival journals on JSTOR.

 Launched in 2011 as the Current Scholarship Program, our current journals bring numerous benefits to the communities JSTOR works with.
 Current journals are offered across subjects in the humanities, social sciences, and natural sciences.
 JSTOR now contains hundreds of current journal titles from leading publishers.

 Launched in 2012, Books at JSTOR provides access to electronic books alongside journal titles on the JSTOR platform.
 Books may be purchased in addition to the Secondary Schools Collection of archival journals.